-- (b) There is hereby allocated, from lawfully available funds of the County, amounts sufficient to pay interest on the Notes reasonably anticipated to be issued and payable prior to the collection of the first tax levy for the Notes based upon Interest Rates actually authorized and/or the highest Interest Rates which the Authorized Representative is authorized to approve for payment during such period of time. - (c) In determining the amount of taxes to be levied and amount of other funds to be allocated to the payment of principal and interest on the Notes from and after the first tax levy, the County may take into account any other sources of funding that are lawfully available or are to be lawfully available for payment of such principal and interest on the Notes and may take into account the Credit Agreement and any legal limitation regarding the maximum rate or amount of interest that the Authorized Representative may be authorized to approve in the issuance and sale of Notes from time to time.

-Section 4.3.
-INVESTMENT OF FUNDS.
-Pending its use, money in any funds, accounts and subaccounts established or maintained hereunder may be invested by the County, or at the direction of the County, in such investments as are permitted by the laws of the State of Texas and the written investment policy of the County; provided, however that such investment does not inhibit the punctual payment of the principal of and interest on the Notes and provided further that no funds allocable to the payment of principal of and interest on the Notes shall be invested in any investments that would cause the withdrawal, lowering or suspension of any rating then assigned to the Notes by any rating agency, as evidenced by written notice to the County.
+- Section 4.4 ALLOCATION; OTHER LAWFULLY AVAILABLE FUNDS. (a) There is hereby allocated, from lawfully available funds of the County, amounts sufficient to pay principal of and interest on the Notes reasonably anticipated to be issued and payable prior to the collection of the first tax levy for the Notes based upon Interest Rates actually authorized and/or the highest Interest Rates which the Authorized Representative is authorized to approve for payment during such period of time. - (b) In determining the amount of taxes to be levied and amount of other funds to be allocated to the payment of principal and interest on the Notes from and after the first tax levy, the County may take into account any other sources of funding that are lawfully available or are to be lawfully available for payment of such principal and interest on the Notes and may take into account the Credit Agreement and any legal limitation regarding the Maximum Rate or amount of interest that the Authorized Representative may be authorized to approve in the issuance and sale of Notes from time to time. - Section 4.5 INVESTMENT OF FUNDS.
+Pending its use, money in any funds, accounts and subaccounts established or maintained hereunder may be invested by the County, or at the direction of the County, in such investments as are permitted by the laws of the State of Texas and the written investment policy of the County; provided, however, that such investment does not inhibit the punctual payment of the principal of and interest on the Notes and provided further that no funds allocable to the payment of principal of and interest on the Notes shall be invested in any investments that would cause the withdrawal, lowering or suspension of any rating then assigned to the Notes by any rating agency, as evidenced by written notice to the County.